 Are Drugs Legal in Hong Kong?

-No. The government and the police have a zero tolerance attitude towards recreational drugs.
+No: The government and the police have a zero tolerance attitude towards recreational drugs.
 Cocaine, ecstasy and ‘legal highs’ are all illegal, as is methamphetamine, one of the city’s more popular drugs.

 Is Cannabis or Marijuana Legal in Hong Kong?

-No, it’s not.
-Hong Kong has some of the stringent laws in the world around cannabis usage.
+No, it’s not: Hong Kong has some of the stringent laws in the world around cannabis usage.

-There has been some debate about legalizing cannabis in Hong Kong but it’s unlikely the situation will change in the near future.
+There has been some debate about legalizing cannabis in Hong Kong, but it’s unlikely the situation will change in the near future.

-But Everyone is Offering Me Drugs!
+Why Is Everyone Offering Me Drugs?

 You may be offered hash, but a firm no should quickly send the dealer away.